danielmizrachi/websocket-playground/README.md

 # websocket-playground
-Web app providing a simple UI to communicate in JSON or plaintext with a given WebSocket server
+React web app providing a simple UI to communicate in JSON or plaintext with a given WebSocket server